A Dream (temporarily) Deferred ....

 Finally, the results of the non-stop issues and online attacks have taken their toll on both of us, but especially Sean.
 He has already had a hard year physically and has not taken the stress of the situation or the emails well.
 The fact is that while much of our time in nature is meant to be restorative for him but the responses to our adventures since 2019 are not.
 As a result, the effects of the nonstop critiques have begun to show in the extreme on him.

 As I said, sometimes the writing is on the wall.

 Given the situation and in accord with Government of Ontario’s impending regulations we are accepting that it is no longer possible and no longer responsible for us to even attempt trekking out on the Great Trail at the moment.
-We are therefore going directly from quaratine back to our home province having never set foot on the Great Trail in 2021.
+We are therefore going directly from quarantine back to our home province having NEVER set foot on the Great Trail in 2021.

 As such, we are going to take some time, refocus, and figure out what to do next.